Kong/docs.konghq.com/app/_src/deck/reference/deck_file_add-plugins.md

 multiple plugins.

 `--format`
-:  output format: JSON or YAML (Default: `"YAML"`)
+:  Output format: JSON or YAML.
+(Default: `"YAML"`)

 `-h`, `--help`
-:  help for add-plugins (Default: `false`)
+:  Help for add-plugins.
+(Default: `false`)

 `-o`, `--output-file`
-:  output file to write.
-Use - to write to stdout (Default: `"-"`)
+:  Output file to write.
+Use `-` to write to stdout.
+(Default: `"-"`)

 `--overwrite`
-:  specifying this flag will overwrite plugins by the same name if they already exist in an array.
-The default is to skip existing plugins.
+:  Specify this flag to overwrite plugins by the same name if they already exist in an array.
+The default behavior is to skip existing plugins.
 (Default: `false`)

 `--selector`
-:  JSON path expression to select plugin-owning objects to add plugins to, defaults to the top-level (selector '$').
+:  JSON path expression to select plugin-owning objects to add plugins to.
+Defaults to the top level (selector `$`).
 Repeat for multiple selectors.

 `-s`, `--state`
 :  decK file to process.
-Use - to read from stdin (Default: `"-"`)
+Use `-` to read from stdin.
+(Default: `"-"`)